Liberal feminism: Gender roles

 Critics of liberal feminism argue that its individualist assumptions make it difficult to see the ways in which underlying social structures and values disadvantage women.
 They argue that even if women are not dependent upon individual men, they are still dependent upon a patriarchal state.
 These critics believe that institutional changes, like the introduction of women's suffrage, are insufficient to emancipate women.

 According to Zhang and Rios, "liberal feminism tends to be adopted by 'mainstream' (i.e., middle-class) women who do not disagree with the current social structure."
 They found that liberal feminist beliefs were viewed as the dominant and "default" form of feminism.

 One of the more prevalent critiques of liberal feminism is that it, as a study, allows too much of its focus to fall on a "metamorphosis" of women into men, and in doing so, it disregards the significance of the traditional role of women.
-One of the leading scholars who have critiqued liberal feminism is radical feminist Catherine A. MacKinnon, an American lawyer, writer, and social activist.
+One of the leading scholars who have critiqued liberal feminism is radical feminist Catharine A. MacKinnon, an American lawyer, writer, and social activist.
 Specializing in issues regarding sex equality, she has been intimately involved in cases regarding the definition of sexual harassment and sex discrimination.
 She, among other radical feminist scholars, views liberalism and feminism as incompatible, because liberalism offers women a "piece of the pie as currently and poisonously baked".

 Racial attitudes

-bell hooks' main criticism of the philosophies of liberal feminism is that they focus too much on an equality with men in their own class.
+Bell hooks' main criticism of the philosophies of liberal feminism is that they focus too much on an equality with men in their own class.
 She maintains that the "cultural basis of group oppression" is the biggest challenge, in that liberal feminists tend to ignore it.

 Another important critique of liberal feminism posits the existence of a "white woman's burden" or white savior complex.
 The phrase "white woman's burden" derives from "The White Man's Burden".
 Critics such as Black feminists and postcolonial feminists assert that mainstream liberal feminism reflects only the values of middle-class, heterosexual, white women and fails to appreciate the position of women of different races, cultures, or classes.
 With this, white liberal feminists reflect the issues that underlie the white savior complex.
 They do not understand women that are outside the dominant society but try to "save" or "help" them by pushing them to assimilate into their ideals of feminism.
 According to such critics, liberal feminism fails to recognize the power dynamics that are in play with women of color and transnational women which involve multiple sources of oppression.